Fizzolas/duplicate-file-finder/README.md

 - **Multithreaded Scanning**: Automatically uses all available CPU cores
 - **Memory Aware**: Adjusts to your system's available RAM (auto-detected)
 - **Background Processing**: Minimize the app and let it work while you do other tasks
-- **Real-time Progress**: See exactly what's being scanned and how much time remains
+- **Real-time Progress**: See exactly what's being scanned with live ETA calculations
 - **Cancellable**: Stop scans at any time without losing partial results

 ### User Experience
 - **Modern Dark Interface**: Clean, easy-to-read design with helpful tooltips everywhere
 - **Guided Workflow**: Step-by-step prompts make it impossible to get lost
 - **Visual Grouping**: Duplicates are clearly organized by group number in the results table
+- **Hover Actions**: Hover over any file to reveal "Show in Folder" button that opens and highlights the file
 - **Flexible Deletion**: Choose to keep one copy, keep the best quality, or manually select

 ### Safety First
-- **Automatic Backups**: Every deletion creates a timestamped ZIP archive first
+- **Automatic Backups**: Every deletion creates a timestamped ZIP archive in your Documents folder
 - **Recycle Bin Integration**: Deleted files go to Recycle Bin by default (recoverable)
 - **Backup Before Delete**: Files are backed up BEFORE deletion - never after
+- **Persistent Storage**: All backups saved to `Documents/DuplicateFileFinder/backups` regardless of where app runs
 - **No Surprises**: Confirmation dialogs before any destructive action

 ---